-- The Grade 7/8 division is structured as it traditionally has been.
-A one hour practice and a one hour game per week.
+- The Grade 7/8 division has an adjusted structure that includes an additional 30 minutes of practice time, offering players at this level a 1.5 hour practice and a one hour game per week.

-- We will be providing a minimum of 4 extra 1.5 hour Academy Sessions per season with a group of performance based coaches.
+- We will be providing a minimum of four Academy Sessions per season with a group of performance based coaches.
 Team coaches may and would be encouraged to participate but they would not be mandated to be there.
 Read more about our Prep Division Academy Sessions.

 - We are fully subscribing an offensive style of play for all teams.

 - Two officials and a scorer / timer will be assigned to each game.